For Basecamp, brand identity and product development are all about the customer

 It’s this focus on customer experience that is Basecamp’s special sauce — the core of its origin story; the center of its brand identity; the ethos behind its thoughtful product development procedures; and the force behind its workplace innovations that keep its 50 employees in 32 cities happy.

-Placing high value on the perspectives of customers and employees is the most powerful way to align brand, product development, and company culture.
-But it takes a dose of humility and dollop of empathy.
+Placing high value on the perspectives of customers and employees is the most powerful way to align brand, product development and company culture.
+But it takes a dose of humility and a dollop of empathy.

 “Real people use our stuff,” says Fried.
 “We are not the most important thing in their day.
 We are a tool they use to get their work done.
 Whatever we do, we should focus on doing the least disruptive thing for them.”